hasanmoudud/geocompr/main.md

   tm_fill(col = "Land_area", title = legend_title) + tm_borders()
 ```

-The resulting `tmap` object `map_nza` will be used, alongside `map_nz`, to illustrate different layout settings in the next section.

 ### Color settings

 Color settings are an important part of map design.
 They can have a major impact on how spatial variability is portrayed as illustrated in Figure \@ref(fig:tmpal).
-This shows four ways of coloring regions in New Zealand depending on median income, from right to left (and demonstrated in the code chunk below):
+This shows four ways of coloring regions in New Zealand depending on median income, from left to right (and demonstrated in the code chunk below):

 - The default setting uses 'pretty' breaks, described in the next paragraph
 - `breaks` which allows you to manually set the breaks
-- `n` which sets the number of bins into which numeric variables are categorized and
+- `n` which sets the number of bins into which numeric variables are categorized
-- `palette` which defines the color scheme, for example `Reds`
+- `palette` which defines the color scheme, for example `RdBu`

 ```r